The WIAA began sponsoring a tournament program in spring baseball in 1948.

-Appleton West and Sun Prairie have won seven titles to lead all member schools in championships won.
-Next on that list is Catholic Central and Nekoosa with five.
-Eau Claire has four State titles, and Greenwood, Hortonville, Janesville Craig, Marathon, Oconomowoc, Eau Claire Memorial, Kenosha St. Joseph, Ripon and Stevens Point have three titles each.
+Sun Prairie leads all member schools in State championships with eight.
+Appleton West is next on the list with seven titles.
+Catholic Central and Nekoosa have five titles, while Eau Claire has four State titles.
+Greenwood, Hortonville, Janesville Craig, Marathon, Oconomowoc, Eau Claire Memorial, Kenosha St. Joseph, Ripon and Stevens Point each have three titles each.

 De Soto won two straight Division 3 titles in 2000-01, as did Catholic Central in 2004-05 and 2010-11.
 Hortonville won two consecutive Division 2 championships in 1997-98, Milwaukee Lutheran accomplished the feat in 2002-03, and St. Joseph's titles were won in two different divisions, winning the Division 2 title in 2005 and the Division 3 title in 2006.

 NCAA Eligibility Info

 Become an Official

 5516 Vern Holmes Drive

 Phone (715) 344-8580